LoveKino/logicer/README.md

 ## Logicer

-Logic computation is common.
-This module just try to make logic expresion simpler.
-It's try to do something like this:
+This module try to do something like this:

 ```
 var isOk = function(a, b, c){